A recording available: A profession in crisis?

 15:00 Webinar starts

-The moderator will also take in questions from the audience, which can be presented via the chat.
+The moderators will also take in questions from the audience, which can be presented via the chat.

 16:00 End of webinar